status-im/bigbrother-specs/data_sync/mvds.md

 ### State

-We refer to `state` as a collection of data each node holds on records of the types `OFFER`, `REQUEST` and `MESSAGE` per peer.
-We do not keep states for `ACK` records as we do not retransmit those periodically.
+We refer to `state` as a collection of data each node SHOULD hold for records of the types `OFFER`, `REQUEST` and `MESSAGE` per peer.
+We MUST NOT keep states for `ACK` records as we do not retransmit those periodically.
 The following information is stored for records:

  - **Type** - Either `OFFER`, `REQUEST` or `MESSAGE`
  - **Send Count** - The amount of times a record has been sent to a peer.